 - Best church accounting software: Best free for very small churches

-- Best nonprofit accounting software: Best free for volunteer treasurers of very small nonprofits
+- Best nonprofit accounting software: Best free for nonprofits with less than $50,000 in gross receipts

 - Best ecommerce accounting software: Best for Zapier for ecommerce integrations